-As you see, there's very powerful reasons for you to seriously consider to start shooting 360° and VR footage.
+As you see, there are very powerful reasons for you to seriously consider to start shooting 360° and VR footage.

-People wants to see more of it.
+People want to see more of it.
 Companies and brands want more of it to show their customers.
 Therefore, more content will be needed every day.

 If you want to stay up to date in your career and exploit market opportunities in your business, getting into immersive video is a good chance to do both.